Skip to main content

 Respond and remember

 Your agent sends a reply through the API, which is added to the same thread and delivered via email.
-It then saves updated conversation state so the next message in the thread has the full context.
+It then saves updated conversation memory so the next message in the thread has the full context.

 Assign an agent to an inbox